MOTORCYCLING IN ICELAND HIGHLIGHTS

 03 Surviving the F35

-One of the main reasons we chose go motorcycling in Iceland with a group rather than by ourselves, was to provide back up when riding on the famous dirt roads.
-One such road is the iconic F35, a 100-mile unmade road that winds through the middle of the country, over hills and with views of glaciers.
+One of the main reasons we chose to go motorcycling in Iceland with a group rather than solo was for backup on the country’s famous dirt roads.
+One of the most iconic?
+The F35 – a 100-mile unmade road that cuts through the heart of Iceland, winding over hills with sweeping glacier views.

-The first couple of miles lulled me into a false sense of security, as they were smooth and wide.
-But it soon turned into the offroad track my research had told me it would be.
-It was every bit as gnarly, rocky, gravelly, muddy, corrugated, and fun I had built it up to be.
-It was certainly within my riding abilities, and most would find it so, but a decent challenge.
+The first few miles lulled me into a false sense of security: smooth, wide, almost serene.
+But soon enough, it morphed into the off-road track my research had warned me about.
+Gnarly, rocky, gravelly, muddy, corrugated – and every bit as fun as I’d imagined.
+It was well within my riding abilities, and most would find it manageable, but it was a solid challenge.

-Other than those stops, there was pretty much nothing but a vast barren landscape for 100-miles.
-Amazing.
-Riding the F35 – on my own GS – is ‘achievement unlocked’ in every way.
-A motorcycling ride I will remember forever.
+Beyond those stops, it was 100 miles of vast, barren beauty.
+Riding the F35 – on my own GS – felt like ‘achievement unlocked’ in every way.
+A motorcycling memory etched deep.

 Splodz Blogz | Motorcycling in Iceland - F35